LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/common-exceptions.rst

 As with catching, be specific with which types of exceptions you throw.
 Never throw an instance of the base ``Exception`` class.
 If a built-in exception type works well based on it's documented intended use, then use it!
-However, if there isn't a built-in exception that's appropriate, or if it's possible to provide more helpful information by using a custom exception class, then do so.
+If there isn't a built-in exception that matches your needs, then you can use a custom exception type.

 Check Your Understanding
 ------------------------